IceCereum/Wallet/eli5-instructions.md

 To transfer funds, you must first have funds.
 After asking someone (mostly me) for funds, you can type `sync` to check if you received any new funds.
-You will have to enter a message - this is for the future you to remember what this transaction was for.
+You will have to enter a message - this is for the future-you to remember what this transaction was for.
 Once you `sync` and if you see new incoming transactions, that means you received funds.
 Type `balance` to check your balance.

 To transfer funds, type `transfer`.
 You will be asked 3 questions: To, Amount and Message.
 The To field can be an entire address or a nick you assigned two paragraphs ago.
 The amount will have to be a number.
-The message is for the future you to remember what this transaction was for.
+The message is for the future-you to remember what this transaction was for.
 You will be shown what the network's current mining fee is - this is the amount you have to pay to the network to process the transaction.
 If you are comfortable with the number, type `yes` and enter your password.
 Let the other person know you sent them coins and they can check it up with `sync`.

+After you're done reading this, you can read the original [README](https://github.com/IceCereum/Wallet/) to understand stuff in more detail.